christopherowers/supratidal_forests/README.md

 The lack of continental-wide information on supratidal forests is a significant missing link in knowledge of the distribution of coastal blue carbon ecosystems in Australia.
 Without the ability to classify these forests using remotely sensed imagery, it is currently not possible to identify where this ecosystem exists across Australia or to track changes over time, including increases in extent from restoration projects.
 This project will develop a national __*Supratidal and Coastal FLoodplain (SCF) Forest*__ mapping workflow and associated spatial datasets for Australia.
 The outputs from this project will align with Australia’s Ocean Accounts, providing a missing piece in national mapping and reporting on Australia’s ocean-based natural assets.

-This new mapping product is intended to complement existing national, state and local mapping initiatives, which are important for understanding the distribution and management of significant biodiversity values (including threatened species and ecological communities which may occur within or comprise __*SCF Forests#__).
+This new mapping product is intended to complement existing national, state and local mapping initiatives, which are important for understanding the distribution and management of significant biodiversity values (including threatened species and ecological communities which may occur within or comprise __*SCF Forests*__).

 ---

 ### What are Supratidal and Coastal Floodplain Forests?
-__*** Note: this description and draft typology will be verified and updated based upon the final national SCF Forest mapping product and collation of associated field datasets ***__
+__*** Note: this description and draft typology will be verified and updated based upon the final national __*SCF Forest*__ mapping product and collation of associated field datasets ***__

 #### Conceptual definition

 Supratidal forests have been defined and differentiated from other coastal ecosystems on the basis of their position within the coastal landscape (i.e. typically occurring at higher elevations than mangrove forests, and lower elevations than ‘terrestrial’ forests) and vegetation structure (i.e. trees and tall shrubs contrasting the vegetation structure of herbaceous marshes or unvegetated flats which may also occupy similar or adjacent elevation ranges).
-There are both conceptual and technical challenges which prevent the clear separation of ‘supratidal forests’ from other low-lying ‘coastal floodplain forests’ in the coastal zone, which have necessitated their pooling together in a __*Supratidal and Coastal Floodplain Forest*__ map.
+There are both conceptual and technical challenges which prevent the clear separation of ‘supratidal forests’ from other low-lying ‘coastal floodplain forests’ in the coastal zone, which have necessitated their pooling together in a __*SCF Forest*__ map.
 These factors are explored in further detail below, with examples encountered in Australian settings.
 While multiple geomorphic and vegetation classes are described, the Australian __*SCF Forest*__ map generated in this project will provide an index which reflects the likelihood of ‘__*SCF Forests*__’ (i.e. inclusive of, but undifferentiated on the basis of geomorphic or vegetation composition classes).

 (1) Position within the coastal landscape